2023 Most Popular Fine & Studio Arts Bachelor's Degree Schools in the Great Lakes Region

 After completing their Bachelor's Degree, Fine Arts graduates from Ohio State carry an average student debt load of $27,422.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $342.

-Illinois State University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree fine and studio arts programs.
-Located in the medium-sized suburb of Normal, Illinois State is a public school with a very large student population.
+Illinois State University came in at #6 in this year’s edition of the Most Popular Fine & Studio Arts Bachelor’s Degree Schools in the Great Lakes Region ranking.
+Located in the medium-sized suburb of Normal, Illinois State is a public school with a fairly large student population.

 Women make up 69% of the Fine Arts majors at the school.